ashutoshmjain/gita/src/thought.md

 > As a complimentary gift, to ensure everyone had fair access - anywhere anytime - he ushered humanity from spoken word to the written text - a new experiential universe of narratives.
 It was like commissioning the hypertext internet of that time.
 The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.

 In addition to the poetic excellence, `Gita` conjectured a new way of life - action orientation - `Karm Yoga` - the method to transmit value beyond the physical laws of nature.
 The big idea was - actions we do in this virtual world carry forward to continuum with us.
 And that we instantaneously renew into another immersive narrative (new life) based on the sum total of our accrued `Karmik` collection.
 This theme was  central to making `Mahabharata` more than a narrative.
-It was the simplicity of the model - the balanced ledger of `Karma` - that gave the readers a purpose.
+The simplicity of the model - the balanced ledger of `Karma` - gave the readers a purpose.

 It is hard to say if `Dwaipayana's` work was premeditated, but it sure wasn't an accident.
 He came from a lineage of scholarly sages.
 His father `Maharishi Parāśara` spoke titles such as
 - `Krishi Parāśara` — The science of Agriculture;